 You’ll need to take into account the updated weather situation as described above, but normally this is what you’d bring:

 Bring short-sleeved T-shirts or tops, and summer-type skirts and dresses — but also something slightly warmer for chilly evenings and sunny but chilly days.
 Jeans, light-weight slacks, or shorts for guys.

 You probably won’t need an umbrella.
 If you do want to carry one, a small fold-up model will suffice.
-But showers usually are brief enough to wait them out over something to eat of drink at a brown café or a deli.
+But showers usually are brief enough to wait them out over something to eat of drink at a brown café, a coffeehouse/coffeeshop. or a deli.